-- 1. Failing grades remain on student transcripts even if remediated; however, the remediated grade replaces the F grade in calculating the GPA. - 2.
+- 1. Failing grades remain on student transcripts even if remediated; however, the remediated grade replaces the F grade in calculating the high school GPA.
+(This isn't necessarily true for college). - 2.
 Students are permitted to remediate no more than 10 credits in any one summer.
 Students in need of remediating more than 10 credits over a single summer due to more than 10 credits of "F" grades are ineligible to return to Christian Brothers.